Codecademy/docs/content/kotlin/concepts/serialization/serialization.md

 ---
 Title: 'Serialization'
-Description: 'The proceess of converting data into a format that can be deserialized.'
+Description: 'The process of converting data into a format that can be stored or transmitted.'
-Subject:
+Subjects:
  - 'Mobile Developement'
  - 'Web Developement'
  - 'Data Science'
 Tags:
  - 'Kotlin'
-ContentCatalog:
+CatalogContent:
  - 'learn-kotlin'
 ---